 - Learn your speech by heart.
 Note any ‘ums’ and practise eliminating them.

 - Pause throughout your speech.
 Dramatic pauses are powerful.
-The will help you control your emotions nd gives the audience time to refocus.
+The will help you control your emotions and gives the audience time to refocus.

-Writing and presenting speeches is an art you can learn with practise.
+Writing and presenting to an audience is an art you can master.
+It does take practice.

 For more information go to this website.

-If you would like to discuss your speech please contact me for a no obligation discussion.
+If you would like support to prepare your presentation please contact me for a no obligation discussion.